segunfamisa/icicle/README.md

 ## Contributing
 Contributions are welcome.
-(Still drafting the rules for contributing)
+Please check the [contributions guide](CONTRIBUTING.md) for more details.

 ## License